 On top of the weight gain, he was also not walking.
 To the point that we were about to to see a physical therapist.

 Then it all started to change.

 He finally started gaining weight, and he took his first steps at 17 months.
 He walks and runs and eats just fine now.
-Our last check up, he was still in the tenth percentile and he will probably always be little, but he is growing and that I am ever thankful for.
+At our last check-up, he was still in the tenth percentile and he will probably always be little, but he is growing, and that I am ever thankful for.

 What’s the point?

 And though I did not give it all to God back then, I can look back now and see the gifts he did place in my life at the time.
 It is never too late to say thank you.

 The Gifts I Was Too Blind to See:

 - The possibility of working part-time so I could take my son for the multiple weight checks and doctor visits and constant preparation of his food and formula.

 - I had a friend, whose child was recently in remission from cancer.
 She was a great comfort and resource at the time.
 With both of us being nurses, we knew just what the worst-case scenario could be, her from personal experience as well.

 - Remember that $200 formula we finally found that helped him gain weight?
 We were given at least three to four months of free samples.